FyoAtEPL/DeKalbCemeteries/cemeteriesTownCity.md

   - Spencerville is included

 ## Towns

-### Unlocated Cemeteries as of 2023-03-17
-These cemeteries have not been located as of the current project version:
-- Amish Cemetery (believed to be near Spencerville)

 ### Ashley (On the border of DeKalb and Steuben Counties)
 - [Barkers Chapel Cemetery](https://github.com/FyoAtEPL/DeKalbCemeteries/blob/main/cemeteryFiles/BarkersChapel.md "Barkers Chapel Cemetery")